 What is genetic testing?

-Genetic testing is a laboratory test, usually done on a blood sample, which can help us determine your risk for cancer.
+Genetic testing is a laboratory test, usually done on a blood or saliva sample, which can help us determine your risk for cancer.
 Genetic testing may help you and your physician make important decisions about your medical care.
 Deciding whether or not to have genetic testing is a personal choice that can be made at the time of the counseling session or at a future date.

-You will receive a cancer risk assessment from your genetic counseling session whether or not you undergo genetic testing; you are not required to have genetic testing if you come for a genetic counseling appointment.
+You will receive a cancer risk assessment during your genetic counseling session whether or not you undergo genetic testing; you are not required to have genetic testing at the time of your genetic counseling appointment.
 However, you must receive genetic counseling before we will perform a genetic test.
 Genetic counseling allows us to obtain the necessary information to give you accurate information about the risk of hereditary cancer, to determine if a genetic test would be useful, to determine which genetic test is appropriate, and to help you and your family make informed decisions about your medical care.

 Who can participate?